Ooru Peru Bhairavakona

 Ooru Peru Bhairavakona is a 2024 Indian Telugu-language supernatural romantic thriller film directed by Vi Anand, from a story written by Bhanu Bogavarapu.
 It was produced by Razesh Danda and co-produced by Balaji Gutta, under Hasya Movies, and presented by Anil Sunkara, under AK Entertainments.
 It features Sundeep Kishan, Varsha Bollamma, Kavya Thapar, Brahmaji, Vennela Kishore and Harsha Chemudu.
+It was a commercial success, grossing over ₹20 crore at the box office.

 Plot

 Basava works as a stunt double in films.
 As he is in dire need of money, he steals the bride's jewelry from a marriage.
 Basava is accompanied by his friend John.
 While trying to escape from the Police, Basava and John see Agraharam Geetha, who has met with an accident.
 They decide to help Geetha and take her along in their car.
 Basava, John, and Geetha reach a mysterious place named Bhairavakona.
 There they meet Dr. Narappa for Geetha's treatment in Bhairavakona, where they experience strange things.
 What are they?
 What made Basava steal jewellery?
 Who is Bhoomi, and how is she related to Basava?
 What is the enigma behind Bhairavakona?
 This forms the crux of the story.